tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ### 1. Conditional Independence Assumption (CIA)

 The Conditional Independence Assumption is the primary assumption underlying matching.
-It states that, given a set of observable characteristics X, the assignment of treatment becomes independent of potential outcomes.

-In other words, **once we account for the observed characteristics of units or individuals, there should be no systematic differences in potential outcomes between the treatment and control groups**.
+It state that **once we account for the observed characteristics of units or individuals, there should be no systematic differences in potential outcomes between the treatment and control groups**.

 Mathematically, this assumption is expressed as follows: